 Construction in Ciudad Morazán is underway, with some early parts of the city already completed.
 A cluster of row houses, a park, and an industrial area are already operational.

-Ciudad Morazán has several dozen residents but growth has slowed in recent months because of political uncertainties.
+Ciudad Morazán has around 130 residents as of mid-2023, but growth slowed after the 2021 elections because of political uncertainties.
 Since late 2021, Morazán has been facing, together with Honduran ZEDEs in general, an immense volume of media attacks and disinformation campaigns, resulting in decreased attractiveness of the city to potential partners.
-Since the repeal of the ZEDE law in April 2022, several prospective industrial tenants canceled or postponed their plans to bring their businesses (and jobs) to Ciudad Morazán.
+Since the repeal of the ZEDE law in April 2022, several prospective industrial tenants have canceled or postponed their plans to bring their businesses (and jobs) to Ciudad Morazán.

 How to Move in